safuente/fresco-challenge/README.md

 in order to test the API

 ## Test the API
-1) Once you create the superuser you could access to django admin dashboard in http://localhost:8000/admin with the testing credentials in Makefile in superuser command.
-Since here superuser could create other users or you have a second option.
-You can execute the following command to create a test user:
+1) Create a user for testing executing the following command:

        make user

+2) Create some test ingredients to be used to create recipes :

+        make ingredients

-2) After that you have to make a post request to http://localhost:8000/api/users/token using the email and password with the testing credentials in Makefile in user command.
+After that you have to make a post request to http://localhost:8000/api/users/token using the email and password with the testing credentials in Makefile in user command.
 This endpoint is going to return a token.